saadsharif/ttds-group/api/README.md

 To re-score the top N documents using indexed vectors and cosine similarity use the param `vector_scoring`.
 This will cause the first N documents to be re-scored after sorting by tf-idf score.
 Docs will then be re-sorted by score.
-Note: Each document gets its vector score + the max tf-idf score.
+Note: Each document gets its vector score + the max tf-idf score - thus ensure re-scored docs are on the top.

 A value of `-1` will re-score all documents.
 The default `0` means no re-scoring.